keirace/Memo/CLOUD.md

 ## Load Balancing, Auto Scaling & Availability Zones
 ### Regions
+- static

 ### Zones
 - deployment area within a region
+- different zones provider has different definition
+- most have 2 zones at launch time
+- consisted of 1 or more discrete data center

 ### Load Balancer (final)
 > device that acts as a reverse proxy and distributes network or application traffic across a number of servers
+> has health checks, traffic can be routed away from unhealthy servers

 #### Request Distribution
+- layer 4 Transport (IP, TCP, FTP, UDP) or 7 Application load balancing
+- Standard algorithms:
-- Round Robin - can overload instances
+  - Round Robin - equal shares but can overload instances
   - Weighted round robin
   - Least connections
   - Least response time

 #### Classic Load Balancer
+- sits in VPC

 - have to configure the listener